 The task list content depends on the programs installed on the connected computer.
-The most populated list will include managing Backup and Recovery Tasks (using the Acronis True Image Agent), Acronis Group Server Management and Acronis Backup Server Management.
+The most populated list will include managing Backup and Recovery Tasks (using the Acronis True Image Agent; and if the MSE Agent is installed at the local computer, the Microsoft Exchange Tasks and Tools will become available as well), Acronis Group Server Management and Acronis Backup Server Management.